rk-codeflow/claros-dashboard/README.md

 ## Testing

 As I don't have a prior experience of any testing library, I could not implement.
 But definitely I will learn.
 I did manual QA to be honest.

+## Branches

+Separate branches have been created for doing different thing

+1. pagination-v2 => I found some issues like when I moved to next page, even if there were no items Next button was not disabled.
+Fixed that.

+2. filtering-v2 => This branch was created to fix filtering issue.
+When I moved to next page, even if there was an item, it was not displayed.
+No items found was being displayed.

+3. add-new-list => Initially, only two menu items were there and the UI looked unfinished.
+More items were added just to add aesthetics.